Tasks

 Lifecycle#

 A task moves through five states.
-Transitions back to pending increment the task's version; the version is the optimistic concurrency control (OCC) token every mutating operation must present.
+The version increments only on the pending → acquired transition (task.acquire); it is the optimistic concurrency control (OCC) token every mutating operation must present.

 create (via promise.create with resonate:target)